 - Loop can be completed in approximately 15 minutes

-- Has 13 stations at key downtown locations, including Cobo Center, GM Renaissance Center and Greektown
+- Has 13 stations at key downtown locations, including TCF Center, GM Renaissance Center and Greektown

 Big Beaver Shuttle

 The City of Troy collaborated with SMART to create the Big Beaver Shuttle.
 The free shuttle connects people to restaurants, shopping, and local hotels along Big Beaver Road (16 Mile Road).

 - Livernois to Coolidge — Stops are approximately every 15 minutes.
 Monday – Friday, 10am – 2pm & 4pm – 8pm